laurenhyoseoyoon/Generative-Coding-Project9/readme.md

-# A9: Hand Tracking -> Under the approval of professor, I aimed to develop a face/emotion-tracking system.
+# A9: Hand Tracking
+(NOTE: Under the approval of professor, I aimed to develop a face/emotion-tracking system.)

 ## Your name
 Lauren Hyoseo Yoon